upeee/GOO-GAZE2021/README.md

 1. A. Recasens, A. Khosla, C. Vondrick and A. Torralba. **"Where are they looking?"**
 2. Dongze Lian, Zehao Yu, Shenghua Gao. **"Believe It or Not, We Know What You Are Looking at!"**
 3. Chong, Eunji and Wang, Yongxin and Ruiz, Nataniel and Rehg, James M. **"Detecting Attended Visual Targets in Video"**.

+## dataset
+The [dataset](./dataset/) directory contains instructions on how to download GOO-Synth and GOO-Real, keys to access the annotations, as well as lookup tables for the object detection and segmentation classes.

-## Documentation
+## gazefollowing

+The gazefollowing directory contains the code used in implementing selected gazefollowing methods for evaluation on the GazeFollow and GOO dataset.

-Documentation on this repository's installation and usage can be found in the [readme](https://github.com/upeee/GazeOnObjects/blob/master/gazefollowing/README.md) under the gazefollowing directory.
+Documentation on this directory's installation and usage can be found in the [readme](https://github.com/upeee/GazeOnObjects/blob/master/gazefollowing/README.md).